-Ellis Machinery Selection of drills is very extensive with drills suitable for many different soils, weather conditions and seed types.
-Power harrow combination drills and tine seeders for wet conditions, and the ever popular Vaderstad Rapid and Horsch DC Pronto for high output drilling in drier conditions.
-With the recent increase in direct drilling Ellis Machinery now stock a range of Claydon, Moore and Sumo direct drills....
-Read More
+Ellis Machinery has been sourcing machinery for farmers around the globe for over 25 years.
+Our selection of seed drills and drills is extremely extensive with drills suitable for many different soils, weather conditions and seed types.
+Power harrow combination drills and tine seeders for wet conditions, and the ever-popular Vaderstad Rapid and Horsch DC Pronto for high output drilling in drier conditions.
+There has been an apparent increase in recent times in direct drilling, leading to an increase in our range of seed drills and drill.
+With this taken into consideration, we now stock a comprehensive range in Claydon, Moore, and Sumo drills.

 Establishing a crop is the most important part of the farmer’s job.
-The profitability of the farm depends on the success of the crop and all the jobs throughout the year revolve round it.
-It is important to get the cultivation methods right and create the seedbed, it is also important to maintain the crop during the year, but all of this will be useless without the crop being planted correctly.
+The profitability of the farm depends primarily on the success of the crop and all the jobs that revolve around it.
+It is important to get the cultivation methods right and create the seedbed, whilst maintaining the crop during the year.
+Disregarding how the crop is initially planted and whether it is done correctly, can lead to the entire process being useless.

-Drilling methods are very varied and consequently the range of drills on sale today can be confusing.
-Ellis Machinery have a wide range of used agricultural drills for sale.
+Drilling methods are varied, consequently the varied range of drills on sale today can be confusing.
+This is why we have provided some detailed information around our range in agricultural drills for sale.

 Box drills – the simplest for os metering and distribution.
 This drill relies on gravity to feed the seed through the metering unit and then to the coulters which are either discs or tines.